Ivan-Isaac/AuthentiScan-FYP/README.md

 ## 📌 About The Project
 The proliferation of counterfeit goods represents a significant economic challenge and public safety risk in Malaysia.
 Current enforcement methods rely heavily on manual visual inspection, which is time-consuming and subjective.

-**AuthentiScan** is an AI-driven mobile application designed to assist enforcement officers in the real-time detection of counterfeit mobile accessories (specifically branded chargers and power banks).
+**AuthentiScan** is an AI-driven mobile application designed to assist enforcement officers in the real-time detection of counterfeit mobile accessories (specifically branded chargers).
 By employing computer vision, the system identifies macroscopic authentication features such as logo misalignments and text anomalies without the need for proprietary hardware.

 ### 🎯 Key Objectives
 * Develop a mobile application capable of real-time counterfeit object detection.